To reduce the risk of dangerous diseases, such as foot and mouth. It's important that we keep a track of livestock.

-Any licence to move the animals will be invalidated if foot and mouth is detected and you'll not be allowed to move any animals from your premises.
+Any licence to move the animals will be invalidated if foot and mouth is detected.
+You'll not be allowed to move any animals from your premises.

 Apply for a licence

-You can access licence applications, together with relevant guidance, on the GOV.UK website using the links below:
+You can apply and find the right guidance, on the GOV.UK website using the links below: